Who is a Typesetter?

 Key Responsibilities:

-- Selecting appropriate fonts and sizes.
+- Selecting appropriate fonts

-- Adjusting spacing and leading.
+- Adjusting spacing and layout

-- Collaborating with designers and editors.
+- Collaborating with designers and editors

 -

-- Proficiency in typesetting software
+- Formatting text in typesetting software

-- Selecting and arranging fonts.
+- Selecting and adjusting fonts

-- Collaborating with designers and editors.
+- Collaborating with design teams

 How to Become a Typesetter in India?